“It is hard to remember details, I still have nightmares”

+The group was loaded into the back of a truck that looked like a military truck.
 While they were in the back of the truck, “more and more people kept coming”.
 The respondent explained that in total there were between 40 to 70 people loaded into the truck (including themselves).
 There were no more children brought into the truck, most of the people were men, apart from one other woman.
 The group of Cubans were the only Cubans.
 Most of the people were young.
 There were a few older people, around the ages of 40-50 years old.
 The youngest in the group was around 20 years old.

-“People were on the floor and on top of each other” explained the respondent, there was not enough room in the van for all of them to fit.
+“People were on the floor and on top of each other” explained the respondent; there was not enough room in the van for all of them to fit.

 All of this happened very fast, the men in military clothing were shouting “go go go!” to people to get into the truck.

 From here, they were driven for about one hour in the truck.
-The driving was “very fast” and “side to side” meaning that people were hitting each other and the sides of the truck.
+The driving was described as “very fast” and “side to side” meaning that people were hitting each other and the sides of the truck.

 “It was so aggressive.
 We were falling on top of each other, as there was nothing to hold on to.
-People laid down as otherwise they would fall”, explained the respondent.
+People laid down as otherwise, they would fall”, explained the respondent.
 The Cuban family was adamant that it was a dirt road they were driving on, as they could feel it.
 They felt as if they were driving up a hill, describing it as a “mountain”.

 The van eventually came to a halt.
 It was around 7-8 pm.
 The truck door opened, and they were immediately ordered to get out.
-They realised that they were right by the riverside.
+They realized that they were right by the riverside.
 This river is the Evros/Meriç River, in the Evros region of Greece.
 They were not able to see much as it was dark, but described their surroundings as being in the “mountains”.

-They were loaded in groups of five people.
-There was a rope which was tied from one side of the river (Greek side, where they were) to the other side (the Turkish side).
+They were loaded onto the boats in groups of five people.
+There was a rope that was tied from one side of the river (Greek side, where they were) to the other side (the Turkish side).
 The boats were moving a lot because the current was very strong.
 The Cubans remembered seeing people being thrown off the boat when the boat moved too much when people were being taken across.
 “These people were swallowed by the river,” explained the respondent.
 They do not remember how many people were thrown overboard into the river, but they believe it was more than 10 people.
 “We don’t know what happened to them.
 They disappeared into the river” explained the respondent.

-Before the Cubans crossed, one officer approached them and asked them where they were from.
+Before the Cubans crossed, one officer reportedly approached them and asked them where they were from.
 They replied “Cuba”.
 And this officer said “Ah Cuba”.
 This officer spoke English to them.
 He seemed surprised that they were from Cuba.
-He said “what we are doing is an abuse” and continued saying something like “people cross back all the time and they have to do this often”.
+He reportedly said “what we are doing is an abuse” and continued saying something like “people cross back all the time and they have to do this often”.
 The Cubans explained that he seemed surprised when speaking to them, but was speaking frankly and was not sad about it.